ABOUT THE POSTSECONDARY SUCCESS FOR PARENTS INITIATIVE

 Policy Acceleration Partnerships

-The Aspen Policy Acceleration Partnerships is an effort by six public entities representing various cities, counties, and states as strategic partners and field innovators to increase economic mobility and well-being for students who are parents.
+Ascend at the Aspen Institute’s Policy Acceleration Partnerships is an effort by six public entities representing various cities, counties, and states as strategic partners and field innovators to increase economic mobility and well-being for students who are parents.

 Parent-Powered Solutions Fund

-The Aspen Parent Powered Solutions Fund is the first student parent-led fund dedicated to advancing the work of organizations and initiatives that support student parents’ postsecondary success.
+Ascend at the Aspen Institute’s Parent-Powered Solutions Fund is the first student parent-led fund dedicated to advancing the work of organizations and initiatives that support student parents’ postsecondary success.

 PSP Initiative’s Publications